 Queries about the post should be addressed to Professor Peter Holland FRS at firstname.lastname@example.org or telephone: +44 (0) 1865 271185.
 All enquiries will be treated in strict confidence; they will not form part of the selection decision.

-Only applications made online will be considered before the closing deadline of 12.00 midday on 27 August 2014.
+Only applications received online before 12.00 midday on 6 October 2014 will be considered.
 You will be required to upload a CV and supporting statement.

 None other at the moment